 Editor's Note: Anna finished this post (and a few more) before she went on maternity leave.
 She gave birth to a healthy girl, Audrey, on December 13.
 My husband Gus and I have been lucky.
 I’m 36—and therefore considered an “elderly primigravida” on my charts at my doctor's office (that’s “pregnant old-timer and first-timer” in layman’s terms).
 I’ve had a healthy pregnancy—so far—and we avoided the nightmarish saga of infertility that many acquaintances have suffered.
 But our story, as typical as it sounds, could be becoming a thing of the past—unless we demand better protections from toxic chemicals for our …

 Get Grist in Your Inbox

-Anna Fahey is a communications strategist at Sightline Institute, a Seattle-based research and communications center working on sustainable solutions for the Pacific NW.
+Anna Fahey is a senior communications strategist at Sightline Institute, a Seattle-based research and communications center working on sustainable solutions for the Pacific NW.

 Why it’s a big deal that half of the Great Lakes are still covered in ice